mnott/gitflow/README.md

 # Gitflow: A Git Wrapper for Release and Branch Management

-This script is a simple Git wrapper for managing feature, hotfix, and release branches.
+This script is a simple Git wrapper for managing local feature, hotfix, and release branches.
 It provides a set of commands to start, finish, and update branches, as well as to list branches, checkout a branch, add files to Git, commit changes, push changes, and cherry-pick a file from the current branch into a target branch.